BMW-lab-MSU/drone_lidar_spec/README.md

 ## Docker 🐳
 The Docker image is contained here.
 For use at MSU, the image was converted to an Apptainer image so it could be run on Tempest (MSU HPC).
 *Note: The Apptainer container (.sif) is not included as the file is too large.*

+## Attribution

+This project includes files from the [mmdetection](https://github.com/open-mmlab/mmdetection) project, which is licensed under the Apache License 2.0.
+For more information, see the LICENSE-APACHE-2.0 file.